yetingli/IDEAS18/README.md

 #### Introduction

-This GitHub repository holds XML schemas mentioned in ***Practical Study of Subclasses of Regular Expressions from XML*.**
+This GitHub repository holds XML schemas mentioned in ***Practical Study of Subclasses of Regular Expressions from XML schemas*.**

 To **download** the repository go to https://github.com/clRE/XMLSchemas